Building Pool Above Ground

 - The location & setback distances from the pool equipment to property lines;

-- Details of the fence enclosure including the location, type, height, materials, gates and latching devices;
+- All fence enclosure details including the location, type, height, materials, gates and latching devices.

 Please refer to the Sample Drawing with Fenced Enclosure or the Sample Drawing with Fenced Yard to ensure that the drawings proposed for submission match or exceed the level of detail.
-Please note that the sample drawing is strictly inteneded to be used as an example only.
+Please note that the sample drawings are strictly intended to be used as examples only.

 What are the rules & regulations for decks & patios?

-- Where a deck will be constructed and the walking surface is above 0.6 metres (24”) in height from grade & it exceeds 10.0 square metres (108 square feet) in size, then a separate permit application is required;
+- Where a deck will be constructed and the walking surface is above 0.6 metres (24”) in height from grade & it exceeds 10.0 square metres (108 square feet) in size, then a separate Building Permit application and associated drawings will be required;

 - Patios do not require a building permit.